-Going digital is a daunting task, especially when there large amounts of sensitive evidence files at stake.
+Going digital is a daunting task, especially when there are large amounts of sensitive evidence files at stake.
 In one simple line, a decent digital evidence management system or digital evidence tracking software should make that transition as easy and secure as possible.
 But that’s easier said than done.
 There’s a lot of nuance to the digital transformation of an evidence management system.

 Of course, law enforcement agencies know exactly what they want or should expect from their digital evidence management software of choice.
 However, at the same time, there are so many things that a decent digital evidence management system is capable of that most law enforcement agents don’t even know about.
 At the end of the day, the goal is to increase the mobility of the police officers and ensure that they spend more time out in the field than on their desks.
 Let’s take a look at some of the most fundamental capabilities you should expect from a digital evidence management system.